ThistleBunny/ton-pishock/readme.md

 This script is intended for use by consenting individuals only.
 Do not let anyone force you to run it if you do not wish to.
 Remember to read and follow all safety documentation on PiShock's website - do not place a PiShock shocker near your neck, head, or spine.
 Always know your limits and when to stop.
 Use of this script is at your own risk.

+It is recommended to set limits on your PiShock's share code (documented below) to what you're comfortable with.
+While this script should stay within the limits you set in the configuration file, it's always possible there's some bug or edge case with a specific terror, so having limits configured on PiShock's side is a good fallback just in case.

 ### Prerequisites
 This script depends on [ToNSaveManager](https://github.com/ChrisFeline/ToNSaveManager) to read data from the game.
 Once you have ToNSaveManager installed and running, go into the settings and make sure the `WebSocket API` setting is enabled.